 - The slow drip process involves slowly dripping iced water onto the grounds and collecting the resulting brew in a carafe below.
 This method is the quicker of the two, although it still takes up to five hours to make one cup of cold brew.

-When it comes to flavor, the immersion method of brewing yields a more full-bodied, concentrated drink than the more dilute, medium-bodied brew produced by the slow drip process.
+When it comes to flavor, the immersion method of brewing yields a more full-bodied, concentrated drink than the more diluted, medium-bodied brew produced by the slow drip process.
 It is the preferred method of most home-brewers, as you can use a variety of tools, from a French press to a mason jar, to produce a brew.

 The Taster’s Wheel

-The flavors that you derive from your blend are based on the Specialty Coffee Association of America’s Coffee Taster’s Wheel.
-The guide is used by producers to label the flavors of their blends and will help you to work out what to look for in a cold brew bean or grind.
+The flavors you derive from your blend are based on the Specialty Coffee Association of America’s Coffee Taster’s Wheel.
+Producers use the guide to label their blends’ flavors and help you to work out what to look for in a cold brew bean or grind.

 On the right side of the wheel, you’ll find medicinal and acidic flavors.
 Thanks to the cold brewing process, these flavors can be lost, although some of the more floral and fruity notes will come out.
 On the other extreme, if you pick a roast that gives lots of cocoa, spice, and sweet notes, you could find that the result is overpowering.